 That’s why we created a free checklist of Questions to Ask a Roofing Contractor.
 The 16 question checklist gives you all the questions all homeowners need to ask when sitting down or meeting with a potential roofing company.

 The checklist also gives you the answers to look for after asking the questions.
 With it, you’ll have the power to make the right hiring decision for you and your roof damage insurance claim.

 So, what are you waiting for?
 Keep going to get your free checklist of Questions to Ask a Roofing Contractor.

 The team at Bill Ragan has proudly helped homeowners with their roof damage insurance claims in Nashville, Brentwood, Franklin, and surrounding Middle Tennessee areas since 1990.
-We work with your insurance company to make the entire process as smooth as possible while ensuring your roof gets everything it needs.
+We work with you to make the entire process as smooth as possible while helping you get everything your roof needs.